Andy53/ERC.net/README.md

 }
 ```

-Search Process Memory for a string (the string being searched for in "anonymous", the program being searched is notepad) and return a list of pointers to that string in process memory:
+Search Process Memory for a string (the string being searched for is "anonymous", the program being searched is notepad) and return a list of pointers to that string in process memory:
 ```csharp
 using System;
 using System.Collections.Generic;